ccbhj/gendsl/README.md

 ## 📋 Usage

 ### Setup environment
 An environment is basically a table to lookup identifiers.
-By injecting values into a environment and pass the environment when evaluating expression, you can access values by its name in your expressions.
+By injecting values into an environment and pass the environment when evaluating expression, you can access values by its name in your expressions.
 Here are how you declare and inject value into an environment:
 ```golang
 env := gendsl.NewEnv().
          WithInt("ONE", 1).                           // inject an integer 1 named ONE